CNeiheisel/easybuild_local/README.md

 # Updating Config Files

 Toolchains that are old or cause errors can be updated.
-There are two commands that can update EasyBuild files in order to be downloaded
+There are two commands that can update EasyBuild files in order to be downloaded.

 ```
 --experimental --try-update-deps